ajv-validator/ajv/README.md

 In the current version all the referenced schemas should be added before the schema that uses them is compiled, so the circular references are not supported.

+By default schema is validated against meta-schema before it is compiled and if the schema does not pass validation the exception is thrown.
+This behaviour is controlled by `validateSchema` option.

+##### .validateSchema(Object schema) -&gt; Boolean

+Validates schema.

+If schema doesn't have `$schema` property it is validated against draft 4 meta-schema (option `meta` should not be false).

+If schema has `$schema` property than the schema with this id (should be previously added) is used to validate passed schema.

+Errors are available at `ajv.errors`.

 ##### .getSchema(String key) -&gt; Function&lt;Object data&gt;